VincentMarquez/Get-the-GIF-Geometric-Information-Flow/README.md

 # Geometric Information Flow (GIF)

-**Geometric Information Flow (GIF)** is a research framework for building **self-regulating neural systems** whose computation emerges from interactions across multiple geometric manifolds, rather than a single hidden state or fixed algorithm.
+**Geometric Information Flow (GIF)** is a research framework for building **self-regulating neural systems** whose computation emerges from interactions across **multiple coupled geometric manifolds**, rather than a single hidden state or fixed algorithm.

-GIF treats **time, memory, optimization, and control** as *first-class internal state variables*, governed by an energy-based controller.
+GIF treats **time, memory, optimization, control, energy, and fusion** as **first-class internal state variables**, governed by an energy-based controller.

-This repository documents the **full geometric hierarchy** of the framework.
+This repository documents the **complete geometric hierarchy** of the framework.

 ---